 For years there have been claims galore regarding the recipe for the 11 secret herbs and spices.

-There has been plenty of discussion when it comes to the KFC Chicken Recipe.
+There has been plenty of discussions when it comes to the KFC Chicken Recipe.
 Many of you may have started your working life in the ranks of KFC and remember what the process was.

 KFC Chicken Recipe 11 Herbs and Spices